 That night, my husband and I grabbed a couple beers, sat on the couch, and assigned Cole sight words to go find on the balloons.
 We listened to the unstoppable giggles and squeals coming from our son’s room as Cole and his sisters searched every balloon.

 Every few minutes he would run out with the right balloon before heading back into his room to search for his next assigned word.

 Is this the most efficient way to learn sight words?
 No. But for my kid that is struggling and wants to give up trying?
 It keeps it fresh and fun.

 Don’t Get Discouraged

-And please – please, please, PLEASE – know that you are doing a great job trying to teach them.
-If you weren’t you wouldn’t be on Google or Pinterest or just following Mommy Blogs looking for information.
+And please – please, please, PLEASE – know that you are doing a great job trying to figure out how to learn sight words at home.
+If you weren’t, you wouldn’t be on Google or Pinterest or just following Mommy Blogs looking for information.
 You got this – and we’re right there with you!